thoughtbot/ruby-science/book/solutions/replace_conditional_with_polymorphism.md

 if you find yourself adding behaviors much more often than adding types, you should look into using [observers](#introduce-observer) or [visitors](#introduce-visitor) instead.

+Also, using STI has specific disadvantages.
+See the [chapter on STI](#sti) for details.

 ### Next Steps